AWegnerGitHub/awegnergithub.github.io-content/2010_12_28_a-special-kind-of-troll.md

 It seems I was wrong.
 They filed an appeal to their ban.
 Of course it took place over another holiday (4th of July).
 Fortunately, our two European admins were still around while the rest of us were out enjoying some fireworks.

 The appeal was filed on the forums, as is usual.
-Community members stepped in to experess their unhappiness that the user would consider returning after what they did over Christmas.
+Community members stepped in to express their unhappiness that the user would consider returning after what they did over Christmas.
 One of the admins that were around put a message in the admin area and asked for feedback from other admins.

 When I returned home after some amazing fireworks, I found I had an email from our hosting provider.
 They'd blocked another attempted denial of service attack.
 I logged into the forums to see what was going on and noticed that the appeal thread was not going well.
-The user were getting more and more upset at the community members who were rallying against their return.
+The user was getting more and more upset at the community members who were rallying against their return.
 It eventually ended with a note saying that they hope Vipers never recovers from the DDOS.
 At this point one of the other admins locked the thread.